Cancer Research UK logo.

 Thrombo means clotting and cythaemia relates to blood cells.
 It is also known as primary thrombocythaemia or essential thrombocytosis.

-Essential thrombocythaemia is a type of blood disorder called a myeloproliferative neoplasm.
+Essential thrombocythaemia (ET) is a type of blood disorder called a myeloproliferative neoplasm.
 These are conditions that cause an increase in the number of blood cells.

 The World Health Organisation (WHO) classes all myeloproliferative neoplasms as blood cancers.
 This is because the bone marrow is producing blood cells in an uncontrolled way.
 But many people with myeloproliferative neoplasms feel well and only need gentle treatment.
 The disorders often develop slowly and progress slowly.
 Or they can remain stable for a while.